Uber, Samsung, United States Armed Forces, TADHack, W3F, and UpCloud

 Along with these renowned names, 97% of businessmen and executives believe that the lack of communication within a team negatively influences the outcome of a project.

-75% of the businessmen rate team collaboration and communication as the ‘most critical aspects,’ and 86% of the entrepreneurs cite lack of communication and ineffective collaboration for workplace failure?
+75% of the businessmen rate team collaboration and communication as the ‘most critical aspects,’ and 86% of the entrepreneurs cite a lack of communication and ineffective collaboration for workplace failure.

-These statistics are a testimony to the fact that getting communication right can easily be a make or break factor for businesses, especially for virtual teams that rely on in-depth communication style.
+These statistics are a testimony to the fact that getting communication right can easily be a make-or-break factor for businesses, especially for virtual teams that rely on an in-depth communication style.

 In a virtual business, relationships can be strained where communication happens primarily over electronic devices and the internet.
 The better you communicate, the better and more cohesive will be the end-projects.